nicholasammann/eryst-rpg-website/Greenwood/Skills.md

 ---

-## Sources of Magic

-### Myth (Buff yourself)
+## Mystical Powers

+### Mythological Patron
+- Heal
+- Buff self
+- Strategic buffs

 You gain the ability to channel the power of a mythological figure.
-This can be a famous warrior, healer, or leader.
+This could be a famous warrior, healer, or leader from history.

 | Title | Description | Rank | Action Cost |
 |---|---|---|---|